ryancdickson/staging/docs/BR.md

 Confirming the Applicant's control over the IP Address by performing the procedure documented for an "http-01" challenge in draft 04 of "ACME IP Identifier Validation Extension," available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe:
-- the same token as the Primary Domain Validation Determination; and
+- the same token as the Primary Network Perspective; and
-- evidence confirming the CA's authority to issue as determined by the Primary CAA Validation, as specified in Section 3.2.2.8.
+- evidence confirming the CA's authority to issue as determined by the Primary Network Perspective, as specified in Section 3.2.2.8.

 ##### 3.2.2.5.7 ACME "tls-alpn-01" method for IP Addresses

 Confirming the Applicant's control over the IP Address by performing the procedure documented for a "tls-alpn-01" challenge in draft 04 of "ACME IP Identifier Validation Extension," available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe:
-- the same token as the Primary Domain Validation Determination; and
+- the same token as the Primary Network Perspective; and
-- evidence confirming the CA's authority to issue as determined by the Primary CAA Validation, as specified in Section 3.2.2.8.
+- evidence confirming the CA's authority to issue as determined by the Primary Network Perspective, as specified in Section 3.2.2.8.

 #### 3.2.2.6 Wildcard Domain Validation